derek-corcoran-barrios/SustainscapesOrganizationPres/README.md

 ![](man/figures/README-unnamed-chunk-2-1.png)

-The last tremor or earthquake happened Georgia-Armenia border region, and had a magnitude of 4.2.
-The most intense tremor or earthquake in the last month happened Mid-Indian Ridge and had a magnitude of 6, this was updated at 25/10, 2021 14:34.
+The last tremor or earthquake happened 16 km SW of Qarchī Gak, Afghanistan, and had a magnitude of 4.4.
+The most intense tremor or earthquake in the last month happened Mid-Indian Ridge and had a magnitude of 6, this was updated at 25/10, 2021 18:32.
 Thanks stackoverflow!!